vishalchovatiya/Linux-System-Programming/SemaphoreBetweenThreads.md

         char *Msg1 = "Enter Number Two No\n";
         char *Msg2 = "sum = ";

+        // int sem_init(sem_t *sem, int pshared, unsigned int value);
+        // sem = pointer to semaphore variable
+        // pshared = is a flag, If =0: can only be used by the calling activity, If !=0 can be used by all activities
+        // valueinitial value of the semaphore counter
+        // return value 0 on successful & -1 on failure
         sem_init( &sem, 0, 0);

         pthread_create( &thread1, NULL, (void*) ScanNumbers, (void*)Msg1);